 The Health and Hospitals Committee hosted an Overdose Prevention and Response Training; community member learned how and when to administer the lifesaving antidote (Narcan) which reverses the fatal effects of an Opioid overdose and possibly save a person’s life.
-Moreover, local health care advocates facilitated Nutritional Workshops and shared strategies to educate community members on making healthier food choices, a goal to reduce obesity.
+Health care advocates facilitated Nutritional Workshops and shared strategies for making healthier food choices to reduce obesity.
 Read More

 The Economic Development, Community Relations and Long Term Planning Committees, remain committed at providing new updates on the status of the Kingsbridge Armory Ice Center; while continuing too address the needs of local merchants within our communities.
 Read More

 The Traffic and Transportation Committee informed community members about the designs for a new Elevator at Bedford Park “D” Train Station, currently underway on the Grand Concourse.
 Read More

-- Housing, Land Use and Zoning Committee continued to reassure community members that their voices are being heard, as developers make presentations about new housing developments, underway in the communities, during their monthly meetings.
+The Land Use, Housing and Zoning Committee continued to reassure community members that their voices are being heard, as developers make presentations about new housing developments, underway in the communities, during their monthly meetings.
 Read More

 PROGRAMS & INITIATIVES